Meroje/documentation-en/source/contribute/translate.rst

 Remember `we are here to help <http://forums.novius-os.org/en/want-translate-novius,15.html>`__.
 Your contribution is very appreciated, thank you.

-Beginners guide
+Quick start guide
-***************
+*****************

 The best way to get started with Novius OS translation is to begin with the front-office texts (~220 words only).
 They shouldn’t take you more than an hour to translate.
 Here are the steps to follow:

 1. Go to `translate.novius-os.org <http://translate.novius-os.org>`__.
-2. In the projects’ list (on the right-hand side), click the latest version of Novius OS.
-If on the next page your language is not listed, `let us know <http://forums.novius-os.org/en/want-translate-novius,15.html>`__, we'll add it for you.
+2. In the projects’ list (on the right-hand side), click Novius OS latest version (Novius OS versions are released in alphabetical order).
+If your language is not listed on the next page, `let us know <http://forums.novius-os.org/en/want-translate-novius,15.html>`__, we'll add it for you.
-3. There are only four files to translate:
+3. There are only four files to translate.
+No account required to suggest translations.

     * Blog application: :file:`noviusos_blognews > front.po`
     * Forms application: :file:`noviusos_forms > front.po`
     * Comments application: :file:`noviusos_comments > front.po`
     * Core: :file:`framework > front.po`

 That’s it, you’re done!
 Many thanks for your contribution.
-Now, if you feel like translating more, that’d be fantastic.
-Just keep reading.
+Now that you’re started, what about translating more?
+That’d be fantastic.
+Keep reading, we tell you all you need to know about Novius OS translation.

 Copy style guide
 ****************